r-lib/crancache/README.md

   (again).
 * If a package is not in the cache, or the version in the cache is outdated, it downloads it and adds it to the cache.

+## Configuration

+The package can be configured via environment variables.
+The reason for this (as opposed to direct argument to the functions), is that `crancache` functions are often used via other packages (e.g. `remotes`), and the user does not call them directly.
+Environment variables still allow an easy configuration, especially with the `withr` package.
+See examples below.

+Environment variables:
+* `CRANCACHE_DISABLE`: set this to a non-empty value to disable `crancache` completely.
+* `CRANCACHE_REPOS`: set this to a comma separated list of repository names (e.g. `cran` or `other`, see `get_cache_package_dirs()`.
+If empty string or unset, all local repositories are used.
+* `CRANCACHE_DISABLE_UPDATES`: set this to a non-empty value to disable updates to the cache.
+* `CRANCACHE_DISABLE_BINARY_UPDATES`: set this to a non-empty value to disable adding just-built binary packages to the cache.
+  (Downloaded binaries are still added.)

+If non of these environment variables are set (i.e. by default) the cache is used and updated and all cache repositories are active.

 ## Example session